Professional wrestling throws: Chokeslam

 A chokeslam is any body slam in which the wrestler grasps their opponent's neck, lifts them up, and slams them to the mat, causing them to land on their back.
 The move is used by numerous wrestlers, often larger ones who portray "monster" characters.

-Iron claw slam

-This move is performed in the same style as a chokeslam, but instead the wrestler grabs the opponent with a clawhold.
-Erick Rowan used this move as a finisher and Lars Sullivan uses it as a signature.
-NJPW's Great-O-Khan currently use this as the Eliminator while also applying a wrist-clutch sometimes for extra leverage.

-Cobra clutch slam
+Cobra Clutch slam

-In this slam a wrestler places the opponent in a cobra clutch and then lifts the opponent into the air by their neck before jumping backwards, falling face down or into a sitting position, driving the opponent back first down to the mat.
-This move was used by “The One” Billy Gunn and nicknamed “The One and Only” and later popularized by Ted DiBiase Jr., who named it the Dream Street.
-Jinder Mahal uses this move calling it the Khallas.
+In this slam a wrestler places the opponent in a Cobra Clutch and then lifts the opponent into the air by their neck before jumping backwards to drive the opponent back-first down to the mat while remaining standing, falling forward, or dropping into a seated or kneeling position.
+The fall-forward version of the move were both used by Billy Gunn as the One & Only and later popularized by Ted DiBiase Jr., who used a modified version in which he dropped the opponent to one side, naming it the Dream Street.
+Jinder Mahal currently uses the kneeling side slam version of this move, calling it the Khallas.